j0kai/Apostle/README.md

 # Known Issues
 - Currently do not have a way to track imgui premake file, so it needs to be manually created when cloning the repository from Github.
-See section "imgui Premake" for basic template.
+See "Imgui Premake" section for basic template.